AaltoML/BayesNewton/README.md

 ```

 ## Example
-Given some inputs `x` and some data `y`, you can construct a BayesNewton model as follows,
+Given some inputs `x` and some data `y`, you can construct a Bayes-Newton model as follows,
 ```python
 kern = bayesnewton.kernels.Matern52()
 lik = bayesnewton.likelihoods.Gaussian()